Michael Ondaatje

-Philip Michael Ondaatje CC FRSL OA(/ɒnˈdɑːtʃiː/; born 12 September 1943) is a Sri Lankan-born Canadian poet, fiction writer, essayist, novelist, editor, and filmmaker.
+Philip Michael Ondaatje CC FRSL OA(/ɒnˈdɑːtʃiː/; born 12 September 1943) is a Sri Lanka-born Canadian poet, fiction writer and essayist.

-Ondaatje's literary career began with his poetry in 1967, publishing The Dainty Monsters, and then in 1970 the critically acclaimed The Collected Works of Billy the Kid.
-His novel The English Patient (1992), adapted into a film in 1996 won the 2018 Golden Man Booker Prize.
+Ondaatje's literary career began with his poetry: in 1967 he published The Dainty Monsters, and in 1970 the critically acclaimed The Collected Works of Billy the Kid.
+His novel The English Patient (1992), adapted as a film in 1996, received the Booker Prize in 1992.
+It later won the Golden Man Booker Prize as the best of the first 51 Booker Prize winners.

-Ondaatje has been "fostering new Canadian writing" with two decades commitment to Coach House Press (ca. 1970–1990), and his editorial credits include the journal Brick, and the Long Poem Anthology (1979), among others.
+Ondaatje has been "fostering new Canadian writing" with two decades' commitment to Coach House Press (ca. 1970–1990).
+His editorial credits include the journal Brick, and the Long Poem Anthology (1979), among others.